SSCAP: Self-supervised Co-occurrence Action Parsing for Unsupervised Temporal Action Segmentation: Technical Approach

 \subsubsection{Clustering}

-Given an activity, and assuming there are $K$ different sub-actions, we extract all the frame-level features for all videos labeled with this activity, and cluster them into $K$ clusters using k-means.
+Given an activity, and assuming there are $K$ different sub-actions ($K$ is known following the literature~\cite{kukleva2019unsupervisedtemporalembedding,cvpr2018}), we extract all the frame-level features for all videos labeled with this activity, and cluster them into $K$ clusters using k-means.
 To get the probability of the frame $x_{mn}$ that belongs to the cluster $k$, we estimate a Gaussian distribution for each cluster $k \in K$ :

 We generate three outputs from the clustering step: (1) video score matrix; (2) co-occurrence matrix and (3) cluster temporal location histogram.

 \textbf{Video score matrix}.
 Given a video $X_m$ that contains $N_m$ frames, we create a video score matrix $S_m \in \mathbb{R}^{K \times N_m}$ to hold the probabilities calculated from Eq.~(\ref{eq:prob}), where $K$ is the number of clusters.
 Each element $S_m[k,n]$, with $k\in \{1,2,..K\}$ and $n \in \{1,2,...N_m\}$ represents the probability of the $n$-th frame assigned to the cluster $k$.